-Interest rates paid during 2016-17 ranged between 1.97% and 8% for PWLB loans and 3.73% on the market loan .The average Interest rates received was 0.44% No early repayment or impairment is recognised
+Interest rates paid during 2016-17 ranged between 1.97% and 8% for PWLB loans and 3.73% on the market loan .The average Interest rates received was 0.44%.
+No early repayment or impairment is recognised.
+The following table shows the maturity spread of debt

-For instruments maturing in the next year, the carrying amount is assumed to be fair value

-The fair value of trade and other receivables is taken to be the invoiced or billed amount
+- For instruments maturing in the next year, the carrying amount is assumed to be fair value. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.

 The fair value of the loans is £45.6m which is £4.7m higher than the carrying amount because there are a number of fixed rate loans with the PWLB with an interest rate payable, higher than the prevailing rates at the Balance Sheet date.

 This shows a notional future loss as there is a commitment to pay the PWLB a rate above current market rates.
 The fair value of assets is the year end carrying value, being either variable rate instruments or short term.

 Long Term Debtors, is the amount owed by the National Police Air Service.